Zappit-App/Zappit-App/README.md

 **Asterki:**

--   Starting making the login page, along with other icons and animations, and their respective desings
+-   Starting making the login page, along with other icons and animations, and their respective designs
 -   Started using eslint to lint the code
 -   Generated README.md
--   Lost my system due to resizing for partitions, tried installing Arch linux, succeeded, and decided to go back to Ubuntu, since I sitll managed to type apt-get when trying to write pacman
+-   Lost my system due to resizing for partitions, tried installing Arch linux, succeeded, and decided to go back to Ubuntu, since I still managed to type apt-get when trying to write pacman

 **Noob:**